MycoPunk/Suillus_N_use/README.md

 # Suillus_N_use
-This repo contains all the used to investigate genomic capacity for N-use across 6 Suillus genomes, used in the publication DOI:<>.
+This repo contains all the used to investigate genomic capacity for nitrogen use across six Suillus genomes, and is associated with the publication DOI:<>.